 Listed below are the best places to eat near Giola Beach:

-• Taverna Leonidas: Taverna Leonidas is a colorful eatery on Thassos 640 04, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
+- Taverna Leonidas: Taverna Leonidas is a colorful eatery in Thassos 640 04, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
 It is known for its traditional Greek cuisine, the taverna offers dishes such as moussaka and gyros, with meal prices ranging from €10 ($11, £9) to €20 ($22, £17).
 To get there, drive west from Giola along the main road.
 The journey takes 15 minutes.
 Taverna Leonidas is ideal for families and travelers seeking authentic Greek flavors in a welcoming atmosphere.

-• Klimataria Tavern: Klimataria Tavern is a traditional Greek restaurant in Potos 640 02, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
+- Klimataria Tavern: Klimataria Tavern is a traditional Greek restaurant in Potos 640 02, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
 This cozy taverna offers a variety of Greek and international dishes, including fresh fish, salads, and meat dishes.
 Meal prices range from €10 ($11, £9) to €20 ($22, £17).
 To reach Klimataria, drive west from Giola towards Potos.
 The journey takes 10 minutes.

-• Restaurant Dionisos: Restaurant Dionisos is located in Limenaria 640 02, Greece, 14.5 kilometers (9 miles) from Giola Natural Lagoon.
+- Restaurant Dionisos: Restaurant Dionisos is located in Limenaria 640 02, Greece, 14.5 kilometers (9 miles) from Giola Natural Lagoon.
 This restaurant offers a mix of Greek and Western-style dishes, with meal prices ranging from €10 ($11, £9) to €25 ($27, £21).
 To get there, drive west from Giola along the main road.
 The journey takes 15 minutes.
 Restaurant Dionisos is suitable for all visitors, including families and groups.

-• Stelakis Tavern: Stelakis Tavern is a family-owned restaurant in Limenaria 640 02, Greece, 16.5 kilometers (10 miles) from Giola Natural Lagoon.
+- Stelakis Tavern: Stelakis Tavern is a family-owned restaurant in Limenaria 640 02, Greece, 16.5 kilometers (10 miles) from Giola Natural Lagoon.
 The tavern is located a few meters from Limenaria Beach and offers Mediterranean cuisine with meal prices ranging from €10 ($11, £9) to €20 ($22, £17).
 To reach Stelakis Tavern, drive west from Giola along the main road.
 The journey takes 15 minutes.
 Stelakis Tavern is ideal for beachgoers and families seeking a convenient dining option near the beach.

-• Tavern – Grill Georgios: Tavern – Grill Georgios is a popular dining spot in Potos 640 02, Greece, 10.8 kilometers (6.7 miles) from Giola Natural Lagoon.
+- Tavern – Grill Georgios: Tavern – Grill Georgios is a popular dining spot in Potos 640 02, Greece, 10.8 kilometers (6.7 miles) from Giola Natural Lagoon.
 This taverna specializes in grilled meats and traditional Greek dishes, with meal prices ranging from €10 ($11, £9) to €20 ($22, £17).
 The journey takes 10 minutes.
 Tavern—Grill Georgios is perfect for meat lovers and families looking for flavorful meals in a relaxed environment.

-• Tavern Klimataria: Tavern Klimataria is an eatery located in Potos 640 02, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
+- Tavern Klimataria: Tavern Klimataria is an eatery located in Potos 640 02, Greece, 10 kilometers (6 miles) from Giola Natural Lagoon.
 It is known for its traditional Greek cuisine, the taverna offers fresh fish, salads, and a variety of meat dishes, with meal prices ranging from €10 ($11, £9) to €20 ($22, £17).
 The full address is Potos, Thassos 640 02, Greece.
 To reach Tavern Klimataria, drive west from Giola towards Potos.
 The journey takes 10 minutes.

 Is Giola Beach worth visiting?